The 2017 Federal Budget has brought about some changes that will affect any investor holding, or thinking of buying, residential properties.

 You can claim depreciation if:

-You settled the property before May 9th 2017
+You signed the contract before 9 May 2017

 You hired a builder to build a home for investment purposes and it remains in your portfolio